AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

         * [UC4 - Find all assets which are created by David and refer to december](#uc4)
         * [UC5 - Facets](#uc5)

-Oak supports Lucene based indexes to support both property constraint and full text constraints.
-Depending on the configuration a Lucene index can be used to evaluate property constraints, full text constraints, path restrictions and sorting.
+Oak uses Lucene based indices to support property and full-text constraints.
+Depending on its configuration, and index can be used to find JCR nodes by a given property value, by path, by similar values (full-text search), and can also be used to sort nodes.

     SELECT * FROM [nt:base] WHERE [assetType] = 'image'

-Following index definition would allow using Lucene index for above query
+The following index definition enables the use of a Lucene index for the above query:

 ```
 /oak:index/assetType